EyesLeap/WalletHub/README.md

 # WalletHub

-**WalletHub** is an application for tracking your cryptocurrency portfolio.
-It allows users to manage their crypto assets, track transactions, and view the changes in their portfolio value over time.
+**WalletHub** is an application for tracking your cryptocurrency portfolios.
+It allows users to manage multiple crypto assets, track transactions, and view the changes in their portfolio values over time.
 The app integrates with the CoinMarketCap API to provide up-to-date cryptocurrency information and offers an intuitive interface for managing portfolios.

 ![WalletHub Preview](frontend/src/WalletHubPreview.png)